(Atrioventricular [AV] Block)

+The heart is comprised of four chambers: two upper chambers (atria) and two lower chambers (ventricles).
+The sinoatrial (SA) node, located near the top of the right atrium, produces electrical signals that are sent to the atrioventricular (AV) node.
 The AV node then sends the signals to the ventricles, which are the primary pumping chambers of the heart.
 When the heart is functioning well, the electrical signals are transmitted smoothly from the atria to the ventricles, causing rhythmic muscle contractions that pump blood to the rest of the body.

 Heart block occurs when the electrical signals from the sinoatrial node are too slow.
 A heart block does not mean that blood is being blocked from the heart.

 There are three types of heart block, ranging from mild to serious: